hamitseyrek/StoreApp/README.md

 6 - added sorted button to ProductList page

-* sorting done with UICollectionViewDiffableDataSource
+* sorting done with UICollectionViewDiffableDataSource (dont use any request to api)
 * edited some issue on CategoryList page

+7 - added action for AddToCartButton in ProductDetail page

+* when add button doscounted item's price renewed
+* and button backgrouncolor changed to gray